jdhitsolutions/WTToolbox/README.md

 Install-Module WTToolBox
 ```

-Of course, it is assumed you have `Windows Terminal` installed or planned to.
+Of course, it is assumed you have `Windows Terminal` installed, or you plan to install.
 If `Windows Terminal` is not installed, you will get a warning message when you import this module.

 ## Module Commands